Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+My commitment to social equity must guide our decisions, or we risk perpetuating the very inequalities we seek to dismantle."

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."

 **Isabella**: "But at what cost?
-We can't sacrifice our values for the sake of progress."
+We can't sacrifice our values for the sake of progress.
+I refuse to let the pursuit of efficiency overshadow the need for justice."

 **Isabella**: "[REDACTED]"